 The ECP sets standards, monitors results, and continually and proactively upgrades standards of educating riders, horse training, instruction, and coaching for the sport of eventing.

-The ECP is responsible for certifying instructors who demonstrate excellence in education at all levels of the sport.
-Certification is awarded to those instructors who promote and produce the highest standard of skill, horsemanship, horse management, safety, and horse welfare.
+The ECP is responsible for certifying coaches who demonstrate excellence in education at all levels of the sport.
+Certification is awarded to those coaches who promote and produce the highest standard of skill, horsemanship, horse management, safety, and horse welfare.

-The ECP provides relevant resources and educational opportunities to instructors and coaches in preparation for certification and provides certified instructors with the most current tools and techniques available.
+The ECP provides relevant resources and educational opportunities to coaches in preparation for certification and provides certified coaches with the most current tools and techniques available.

 The ECP seeks to understand the vast variety of processes by which students and riders learn and to develop and adapt educational information such that it may be appropriately communicated according to individual and specific learning styles.

-The ECP enables participating instructors to work in a collegial and instructive environment that values and respects continual learning.
+The ECP enables participating coaches to work in a collegial and instructive environment that values and respects continual learning.

 The ECP identifies and delineates the similarities and differences between teaching and coaching and the appropriate application of each.